timburrow/openvnmrj-source/README.md

+# NOTICE

+Do not fork this repository; it contains old code.

+_This repository will be deleted_

+Use the repository at [OpenVnmrJ] (https://github.com/OpenVnmrJ/OpenVnmrJ.git)

 #OpenVnmrJ

 README.ovj
 v0.3
 11 September 2015
 Dan Iverson & John Ryan

 ## BUILD REQUIREMENTS